KKotlicki/Cibot/README.md

 servers/ - contains some server data and specific settings ytaudio/ - contains temporary music files (downloads music from youtube in there, then plays it)

-To add links go to 'resources' Main bot script is cibot.py.
+Main bot script is cibot.py.
 Keep it tidy!
 In config.py save data such as relative paths, server settings, etc.
-In 'cogs' directory add your modules (class structure is preffered).
 In helpers.py add your local methods.

 Data will be updated to 2nd semester soon.